-We are currently into the tail end of Year 5 on our RTW journey.
+We have recently concluded Year 5 on our RTW journey.
 We have traveled to all corners of the world and visited some of the most foreign and unfamiliar places.
 The experiences from our overseas travels have been quite extraordinary.
 My understanding of the world has changed along with my perspective on many things in life.
 Barbie and I really feel we have changed from when we first began our journey.

 The natural high we achieve from overseas travel simply cannot be duplicated in our home country and the urge to head back overseas to recapture this ‘high’ is insatiable.
 Some people may call this the ‘Travel Bug’.